Connect with us

 Things are bad.

 A few blown leads are a problem to be solved.
-Nine?
+EIGHT?
 That’s an ugly, season-undoing reality, and after a couple of seasons of the same, the underlying causes should have been seen a mile away.
 So, too, was the lack of finish in the lineup glossed over, the salary cap spaced instead used to buy draft picks through acquiring salary dumps.

 At best, insufficient bandaids were slapped on festering wounds.